nvxtien/TheRefugees/README.md

 ## Block-Eyed Women

-Fame would strike someone, usually the kind that healthy-minded people would not
+Fame would strike someone, usually the kind that healthy-minded people would not wish upon themselves, such as being kidnapped and kept prisoner for years, suffering humiliation in a sex scaldanl
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2Njg0OTM5M119
+eyJoaXN0b3J5IjpbMTIwMzIyMjQwNF19
 -->